Israel: Modern period and the emergence of Zionism

 The first wave of modern Jewish migration to Ottoman-ruled Palestine, known as the First Aliyah, began in 1881, as Jews fled pogroms in Eastern Europe.
 The 1882 May Laws increased economic discrimination against Jews, and restricted where they could live.
-In response, political Zionism took form, a movement that sought to establish a Jewish state in Palestine, thus offering a solution to the Jewish question of the European states.
 Antisemitism, pogroms and official policies in tsarist Russia led to the emigration of three million Jews in the years between 1882 and 1914, only 1% of whom went to Palestine.
 Those who went to Palestine were driven primarily by ideas of self-determination and Jewish identity, rather than as a response to pogroms or economic insecurity.
+Zionism emerged during this time as a political movement to reestablish a Jewish homeland in Palestine.
+The revival of the Hebrew language, during which Hebrew was adapted for modern use and gradually became the primary language of Jews in Palestine, also began.

 The Second Aliyah (1904–1914) began after the Kishinev pogrom; some 40,000 Jews settled in Palestine, although nearly half left eventually.
 Both the first and second waves of migrants were mainly Orthodox Jews.
 The Second Aliyah included Zionist socialist groups who established the kibbutz movement based on the idea of establishing a separate Jewish economy based exclusively on Jewish labour.
 Those of the Second Aliyah who became leaders of the Yishuv in the coming decades believed that the Jewish settler economy should not depend on Arab labour.
 This would be a dominant source of antagonism with the Arab population, with the new Yishuv's nationalist ideology overpowering its socialist one.
 Though the immigrants of the Second Aliyah largely sought to create communal Jewish agricultural settlements, Tel Aviv was established as the first planned Jewish town in 1909.
-Jewish armed militias emerged during this period, the first being Bar-Giora in 1907.
-Two years later, the larger Hashomer organisation was founded as its replacement.
+Jewish armed militias emerged during this period, the first being Bar-Giora in 1907; two years later, the larger Hashomer organisation was founded as its replacement.

 British Mandate for Palestine

-Chaim Weizmann's efforts to garner British support for the Zionist movement eventually secured the Balfour Declaration of 1917, stating Britain's support for the creation of a Jewish "national home" in Palestine.
+Chaim Weizmann's efforts to garner British support for the Zionist movement secured the Balfour Declaration of 1917, stating Britain's support for the creation of a Jewish "national home" in Palestine.
+Balfour was aware of the developing principle of self-determination and its implications for Palestine.
+In a letter to a leader of the Zionist movement in the United States, he wrote:

+The Powers had committed themselves to the Zionist programme which inevitably excluded numerical self-determination.
+Palestine presented a unique situation.
+We are dealing not with the wishes of an existing community but are consciously seeking to reconstitute a new community and definitely building for a numerical majority in the future.

 Weizmann's interpretation of the declaration was that negotiations on the future of the country were to happen directly between Britain and the Jews, excluding Arabs.
-Jewish-Arab relations in Palestine deteriorated dramatically in the following years.
+Jewish-Arab relations in Palestine deteriorated dramatically.